Christian M. 6 min read

 Yet, will the costs decrease fast enough for the difference to become negligible?
 Will consumers truly recognise the added value of this seamless integration into their buildings?

-These questions highlight the evolving and dynamic landscape of the energy sector as we navigate towards a more sustainable and decentralized energy future.
+This question highlights the evolving and dynamic landscape of the energy sector as we navigate towards a more sustainable and decentralised energy future.

 Extended Reading: